S-a-m-K/heart_disease_prediction/README.md

 # **Analysing and Share**

-For the process "Analysing" and "Share" I chose also Excel
+For the data visualization process "Analysing" and "Share" I use also Excel

-The data has been cleaned, unusable columns removed, and variables grouped into new columns for better understanding.
-The data is now ready for analysis and I will check to see if there are any patterns in this data that could be attributed to a possible heart disease.
+The data has been cleaned, unusable columns removed, and variables grouped into new columns for better clarity.
+The data is now ready for analysis, and I will investigate whether there are any patterns that could indicate a potential risk of heart disease.

 <img width="885" alt="image" src="https://github.com/user-attachments/assets/7b15bf60-3115-485f-95b5-546fbe9d8f70">

-In total, this set contains data from 1025 patients with various ages from 29 to 77.
-Most of the patients studied are between the ages of 40 and 67.
-Most are 58 years old.
+This dataset contains information from a total of 1,025 patients, with ages ranging from 29 to 77.
+The majority of the patients are between 40 and 67 years old, with the most common age being 58.

 <img width="910" alt="image" src="https://github.com/user-attachments/assets/f42eafb9-09f6-4bf7-8413-4f9348b4437f">

 <img width="907" alt="image" src="https://github.com/user-attachments/assets/71828fe3-0893-4cfe-a350-0c8f79490c67">

-Most of the patients with heart disease were between 40 and 45 and between 51 and 54.
-However, the results could be different if the age groups were more balanced.
-The patients who were not diagnosed with heart disease were mostly between the ages of 57 and 63.
+Most patients diagnosed with heart disease were between the ages of 40 and 45, as well as between 51 and 54.
+However, the results might differ if the age groups were more balanced.
+In contrast, the majority of patients who were not diagnosed with heart disease were aged between 57 and 63.

 <img width="909" alt="image" src="https://github.com/user-attachments/assets/bf402396-c3ab-411f-95da-9d4fafe5ae94">

-The percentage breakdown provides a better overview.
-But even in this view, the highest values ​​for a disease are between 41 and 45 and between 51 and 54.
+The percentage breakdown offers a clearer overview.
+Even in this view, the highest rates of heart disease are observed among patients aged 41 to 45 and 51 to 54.

-Between 46 and 50 it seems fairly balanced.
-Between 55 and 63 the numbers for a disease are the lowest.
-Between 64 and 66 it is more balanced again.
+The age group between 46 and 50 appears relatively balanced, while the numbers for heart disease are lowest among those aged 55 to 63.
+In the 64 to 66 age range, the data becomes more balanced again.

-From the age of 68 onwards, the number of patients who were examined is too small to make a clear statement.
-The same applies to patients aged 29 to 40.
-In this range too, there were not even half as many.
+From age 68 onwards, the number of examined patients is too small to draw any definitive conclusions.
+The same applies to patients aged 29 to 40, as there were fewer than half as many in this range.

 <img width="909" alt="image" src="https://github.com/user-attachments/assets/4500d671-dc33-4e5c-b922-62e0b063d4c5">
 <img width="910" alt="image" src="https://github.com/user-attachments/assets/80a8b65f-17d0-49aa-8499-8ece94511e5f">

 A total of 312 women and 713 men were examined.
-Over 72% of women were diagnosed with heart disease.
-For men, the figure was less than 43%.
+Over 72% of the women were diagnosed with heart disease, while the figure for men was less than 43%.

 <img width="910" alt="image" src="https://github.com/user-attachments/assets/42a9d376-2c96-4c5b-a077-5735c5275c92">
 <img width="910" alt="image" src="https://github.com/user-attachments/assets/a6db1803-07e3-45e9-bdec-906bdc409258">